 Cooperting Graduate Faculty

 K. M. Burnett, PhD—invasive species assessment and management (SSRI)

 Affiliate Graduate Faculty

-Degrees and Certificates Offered: BS, MS, and PhD in natural resources and environmental management, and Graduate Resource Management Certificate (see the “Interdisciplinary Programs” section)
+Degrees and Certificates Offered: BS, MS, MEM, and PhD in natural resources and environmental management, Graduate Resource Management Certificate (see the “Interdisciplinary Programs” section)

-The Natural Resources and Environmental Management (NREM) program emphasizes the science and management of natural resources and their interlinks to environmental quality.
+The Natural Resources and Environmental Management (NREM) program emphasizes the science and management of natural resources and their interlinkages to environmental quality.
 It provides students with scientific knowledge of the physical, chemical, biological, economic, social, and policy elements of natural resources management and allows them to understand the principles that underpin productive, sustainable natural resource use, and enhanced environmental quality.
 Graduating students will be able to solve contemporary resource use problems and assist in sound decision making for optimizing land use and managing agricultural and forestry systems, watersheds, coastal ecosystems, and landscapes in an ecologically sound manner.
 Graduates will also be skilled in addressing resource and environmental policy issues and the needs of diverse stakeholders and communities including policy makers, planners, and communities.
 Scientific objectivity will be emphasized as an important element of environmental planning.
 Thus, students will be trained in the use of quantitative models and such tools as decision aids for optimizing natural resource management and ecosystem stewardship.

 BS in Natural Resources and Environmental Management